3sd/io.3sd.chainedsms/docs/create.md

 ## Creating a couplet

-Before creating a couplet, you will need to define all the outbound messages as templates (see **Mailings > Message templates**).
-Once these have been defined, you can create a couplet by clicking on the 'add a new couplet' button.
+Before creating a couplet, you need to define the outbound messages that you'll want to use as templates (see **Mailings > Message templates**).
+Note that you'll need to include your messages in the Plain Text Format fields.
+Chained SMS will ignore any text in the HTML Format these as Once these have been defined, you can create a couplet by clicking on the 'add a new couplet' button.
 This will bring up a form that allows you to select an initial message, enter an expected reply, and select a follow on message.
 Repeat this process until all your couplets are defined.